Hypersurfaces with nonnegative scalar curvature: Positive mass theorem for hypersurfaces

 \end{pf}

-Next, we need a nice observation, due to Lam~\cite{L}, that the scalar curvature has a divergence form for graphical hypersurfaces.
-This was originally proved by using the intrinsic definition of the scalar curvature~\cite{L}.
-We provide below a different proof which makes use of the extrinsic geometry. \begin{prop} If $\Omega$ is an open subset in $\mathbb{R}^n$.
+Note that the scalar curvature of a graph has a divergence form~\cite{Reilly:1973} (see also \cite{L}). \begin{prop} If $\Omega$ is an open subset in $\mathbb{R}^n$.
 Let $f\in C^{2}(\Omega)$.
 Then the scalar curvature of the graph of $f$ is

 \end{prop} \begin{pf} By Gauss equation,

 in which $A = (A_j^i)$ is the shape operator with

 Observe that